 Here is a list of Best Healthy and tasty food to jump-start your day by Godofsmallthing 🙂

 Listen to your body

 Have you heard of the concept of “Knowing your own body“?
-Most people get some physical or mental disorders but don’t realize that their body had been signaling them about the coming of these disorders for a long time.
+Most people get some physical or mental disorders but don’t realize that their bodies had been signaling them about the coming of these disorders for a long time.
 It is true that our body speaks to us and we should listen to what it says from time to time.
-Your depression may be because you are sleep deprived or the stomach problems you have been facing for a long time may be because of the imbalance in your body clock.
+Your depression may be because you are sleep deprived or the stomach problems you have been facing for a long time maybe because of the imbalance in your body clock.

 Confused about depression?
 Is it Really in Depression Or it’s Just Sadness?
 Find it out here

 Everybody loves to party during the weekends, but if your body has given up and you need some rest then it is probably the best thing to make your bed your best friend during the weekends.